kdub454/iTunes_MetaData_Parser/README.txt

 - If you use pushover, you can enter your user id and token to recieve push notifications when an error occurs
 - example: python ~path/to/directory/Add_Meta.py How I Met Your Mother - S01E07.mp4

-MISC:
-- I paired this with Plex and Sickbeard to build an automated cloud DVR, that's what it was desgined for, so it may not work for everybody.
-I'm happy to help if there are any questions, feel free to email me and I will get back when I have time